John & Mary Lou Missall

 Their historical works include The Seminole Struggle: A History of America's Longest Indian War from Pineapple Press, History of the Third Seminole War 1849-1858 (co-authored with Dr. Joe Knetsch) from Casemate Books, This Torn Land: Poetry of the Second Seminole War from the Seminole Wars Foundation, This Miserable Pride of a Soldier: The Letters and Journals of Col. William S. Foster in the Second Seminole War from the Seminole Wars Foundation and the University of Tampa Press, The Army Is My Calling: The Life and Writings of Maj.
 John Rogers Vinton from the Florida Historical Soceity Press, and an Enhanced Edition of Woodburne Potter's classic The War in Florida.
 They also have articles published in The Encyclopedia of War and American Society.

-Their works of fiction include Elizabeth's War a novel of the First Seminole War, and Hollow Victory a novel of the Second Seminole War, both from the Florida Historical Society Press.
-Both books have won the prestigious Patrick D. Smith Award for Florida Fiction from the Florida HIstorical Society.
+Their works of fiction include Elizabeth's War: A novel of the First Seminole War, and Hollow Victory: A novel of the Second Seminole War, both from the Florida Historical Society Press.
+Both books have won the prestigious Patrick D. Smith Award for Florida Fiction from the Florida Historical Society.
 Their latest novel is What We Have Endured, a story of the Seminole Wars co-authored with Tribal Chief Justice Willie Johns.

 John has been a life-long student of history, studies Shakespeare, and has taught astronomy courses.
 Mary Lou has a B.A. from Indiana University and an M.A. from California State University.

 The couple lives in Ft.
 Myers, Florida.
 John and Mary Lou Missall are available for talks and book signings throughout the state and would be honored to speak to your group or organization.
-Contact us firstname.lastname@example.org.
+Contact us at email@example.com.